 Once patients and their caregivers arrive to the mission’s patient shelter, incredible transformations begin to take shape.
-In partnership with volunteers from the Peace Corps, Operation Smile Ghana takes special care to create a supportive community atmosphere among the families.
+Operation Smile Ghana takes special care to create a supportive community atmosphere among the families.
 They educate the attendees about cleft conditions and offer activities that have the potential to become income earning, such as tie-dying fabric and crafting beaded jewelry.

-At the shelter during the November 2017 Koforidua mission, Clement calls for a group of patients and their families to gather in a circle.
-He asks for each of them to share their personal stories.
-As the group hangs on every word of their fellow mission attendees, the emotions are nearly palpable.
+At the shelter during a recent mission, Clement called for a group of patients and their families to gather in a circle.
+He asked for each of them to share their stories.
+As the group listened, the emotions are nearly palpable.

-Clement says that the sharing of these experiences resonates far beyond the patient shelter and into the communities from where they came.
+Clement said that the sharing of these experiences resonates far beyond the patient shelter and into the communities from where they came.

 “When they come to the shelter and then they see so many people with cleft, it strengthens them.
 They may have thought that they were the only one with a cleft, but now what are they seeing?
 People with various degrees of cleft.
 So at the shelter, it's like a family.